 Data science allows you to extract practical knowledge from data at your disposal.
 Knowing where your customers want to go next, what kind of experiences they prefer and what prices they are ready to pay are just a few things achievable through strategic data analysis.

-Our brains are wired to process visuals more efficiently and at a faster pace than text.
-Data visualisation helps us make sense of difficult concepts and identify emerging patterns.
-Marketers, in particular, can benefit from transferring data from spreadsheets to visual canvases, as we’ll illustrate in this post.
-Our ancestors drew simple pictograms to share […]
+Data visualisation helps us make sense of difficult concepts.
+Marketers can benefit from transferring data from spreadsheets to visual canvases, as we illustrate in this post.

-The term ‘big data’ may sound hyped but there’s a good reason for that.
 Big data is a marketer’s goldmine, able to pinpoint and understand target audiences with an accuracy and level of detail unimaginable less than a decade ago.
-There’s a difference, however, between ‘having’ data and ‘using’ it to your advantage.
-Stockpiling more […]

 Conventional data visualisation methods such as pie charts or bar charts are great to visualise a quick stat or two but when you are dealing with larger amounts of scattered data, you need a bolder solution.